Skip to Content

 Erratic Pressure Washer Engine Revving

-If your pressure washer experience some erratic engine revving, this can be due to a problem with the air filter, a gas issue, a problem with the spark plug, or an improper carburetor adjustment.
+Suppose your pressure washer experiences some erratic engine revving.
+In that case, this can be due to a problem with the air filter, a gas issue, a problem with the spark plug, or an improper carburetor adjustment.

 ● Erratic Engine Revving: Wrong Carburetor Adjustment